spollard/josh-works.github.io/_posts/2013-07-22-why-i-use-a-kindle.md

 type: post
 published: true
 meta: {}
+permalink: why-i-use-a-kindle
 ---

 [Amazon's e-reader](http://www.amazon.com/Kindle-Ereader-ebook-reader/dp/B007HCCNJU) is extremely functional.
 Most reasons to not use one focus either on practical issues (depending on something with a battery) or on aesthetic reasons.
 These are valid issues, of course, but these pale in comparison to the many, many reasons to use a Kindle. more